-- Business: Medical Development Technology in Oisterwijk, Polderland Language & Speech Technology in Nijmegen and the Nederlandse Organisatie voor Taal- en Spraaktechnologie in Nijmegen
+- Business: Medical Development Technology in Oisterwijk, Polderland Language & Speech Technology in Nijmegen and (as board member at) the Netherlands Organisation for Language and Speech Technology (NOTaS) in Nijmegen

-- Education: Rijksuniversiteit Groningen and Birmingham City University (U.K.)
+- Education: University of Groningen and (the Technology Innovation Centre of) Birmingham City University (U.K.)

-At the latter two organisations, I was project manager of the Flemish-Dutch Human Language Technology Agency (HLT Agency or TST-Centrale), a repository for digital Dutch language resources.
+At INL and NTU, I was project leader of the Flemish-Dutch Human Language Technology Agency (HLT Agency or TST-Centrale), a repository for digital Dutch language resources.

 As mentioned, Veenentaal develops language applications.
-Through the Veenentaal hobby project I keep up my knowledge about the field of language and speech technology.
-Where possible, Veenentaal uses existing open source applications to show what is already possible and available.
-An example is redekundig.nl, an application for parsing Dutch sentences and describing the grammatical functions and categories of the parts.
+The Veenentaal hobby project is a way of keeping up to date with developments in the field of language and speech technology.
+Where possible, Veenentaal uses existing open source applications to demonstrate what is available and possible.